-There is plenty of guides around detailing how to configure RAID arrays and information about different RAID types.
+There are plenty of guides around detailing how to configure RAID arrays and information about different RAID types.

 An issue I have had to deal with for both myself and providing support to other persons is what disk should be used for an array.